pelavarre/byoverbs/README.md

 Solutions I more drop into Scraps·Txt.
 The Code comes to me first, the English Words to speak of it come much later.
-Day shift, I work on a MacBook, mostly in Sh Terminals, mostly Ssh'ed into Linuxes, with my huge [bin/](bin) Folder of 200+ extra Sh Verbs, added to the far end of my Sh Path.
+Day shift, I work on a MacBook, mostly in Sh Terminals, mostly Ssh'ed into Linuxes, with my huge Bin Folder of 200+ extra Sh Verbs, added to the far end of my Sh Path.
 This File is the ReadMe·Md of the Bring-Your-Own Verbs (BYO Verbs) Git Repository at GitHub.

 I love the words people speak well of dreams like mine